 - Pay attention to ad frequency so that the subscriber does not feel like they are being stalked.

 - Control your add quality, content, and location.
 Make sure they don’t look unprofessional or show up on disreputable domains.

 - Stop your email retargeting campaign right after a client performs the desired action.

 - This article covers the subject of email retargeting.
 It defines the term, considers its benefits, offers examples and best practices to follow.

-- The article describes the way email retargeting works and provides 5 best practices to draw inspiration from.
+- The article describes the way email retargeting works and provides five best practices to draw inspiration from.

-- This article comes up with the reasons why you should start email remarketing and provides 5 examples of effective campaigns.
+- This article comes up with the reasons why you should start email remarketing and provides five examples of effective campaigns.